 All methodologies of Agile show value in the ability for one team to self-organize.
 The Agile Manifesto itself includes self-organizing teams as one of the principles.
 The principal reads, “the best architectures, requirements, and designs emerge from self-organizing teams.”
 What exactly does it mean, though, for a team to self-organize?

 The Concept Behind Self-Organization

 The main idea behind a self-organizing team is that the team is in control.
 This is demonstrated by:

 Setting their own goals (partially contained in the sprint backlog)

 Members placing higher emphasis on the team’s goals rather then individual goals

 Members being cross trained to support many functions the team needs

-The team is given what needs to be accomplished and the team decides how do it
+The team is given what needs to be accomplished and the team decides how to do it.

 Teams that lack these elements are more prone to being micromanaged.
 It is up to the Scrum Master to prevent this.
 Having the Scrum Master educate leadership with the proper mindset helps.

 A self-organizing team without leadership’s buy-in to the idea is not a self-organizing team.
 Leaders need to be made aware the team needs to be in charge.
 They need to be sold on the idea by being made aware of the benefits.